 9. Educate for Life

-Hunar Ghar, (meaning “skills home” in Hindi), in the village of Bakhel Rajasthan, was envisioned and founded by two teenagers from the UK in 2006.
-They started with 60 kindergartens and Class I children and three teachers and today serve 258 children from Kindergarten to Year 7, with 21 staff and have an active presence in the community.
+The Hunar Ghar Project run by Educate for Life: Hunar Ghar, translated to “skills home” from Hindi, in the village of Bakhel Rajasthan, was envisioned and founded by two teenagers from the UK in 2006.
+They started with 60 kindergartens and Class I children and three teachers and today serve 300 children from KG to Year 7.
+They have an active presence in the community acting as a hub for the village.
 Their services now extend to pregnancy support, health clinics women’s self-help groups and income generation schemes.
-They also provide a regular mobile health clinic every fortnight.
-WIA sponsors the maternal health care and early childhood programme.
+The WIA has been funding the Hunar Ghar safe motherhood and early childhood programs.

 Sangeeta Talukdar’s Pictures : –